mazenswar/OctopiLand-Mock/README.md

 **_To help you complete this assignment we listed the high level steps required to complete this assignment.
 Read through them carefully to get a sense of the requirements for this code challenge, and then tackle them one by one._**

 1. Create the associations between the models.
 You may have to alter the current schema to get your code working.
+Take a look at the seeds file for hints.

 2. On the Octopi index page, each octopus should show it's image and name.
 Clicking on the octopus' name should take you to its show page.